 ), Australian China-watcher Richard McGregor records that:

 Otherwise worldly and intelligent officials and friendly citizens become red with rage when topics such as Tibet and the Dalai Lama, Japan’s wartime record, the Xinjiang riots and Taiwan enter the conversation.
 In democracies like the U.S.A., debates evolve and governments change.
 In all my time in China, it was very difficult to have even a civil exchange of views on these topics with anyone in an official position...In the words of [American Sinologist] Joseph Fewsmith: “If one part of ‘civil society’ is civility, China has not yet reached it.”

 Americans are by now very familiar indeed with the cult of victimology.

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+Let us deal very carefully with an entire nation in the grip of that cult.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him.
 He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 His most recent book, published by VDARE.com com. is FROM THE DISSIDENT RIGHT (also available in Kindle).His writings are archived at JohnDerbyshire.com.Readers who wish to donate (tax deductible) funds specifically earmarked for John Derbyshire`s writings at VDARE.com can do so here.